rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

     sudo apt-get update
     sudo apt-get upgrade

-To check for and install updates on CentOS, Red Hat, and Fedora systems, run the following commands:
+To check for and install updates on CentOS, Red Hat, and Fedora systems, run the following command:

     sudo yum update